 To ensure a successful whale encounter, we have to interact with the whales on their terms and make sure we don’t disturb them.
 Humpbacks are inherently curious animals, so they may choose to approach us in the water for a closer look.
 Though it’s important to remember that whales exercise extreme caution to be able to survive and protect their pod, so they will react if they feel threatened in any way.

 Swimming with a whale is far from guaranteed.
 As with any wildlife, the possibility for an encounter is very much on their terms, no matter how hard our crew works to make it possible.
 Therefore we ask all guests to fully consider this potential outcome before booking.

 The good news is that there are ways to successfully swim with whales, and we follow procedures that are used in a variety of locations around the world.
 The approach that Ningaloo Whale Shark Swim uses to invite humpback whales to engage with our groups of swimmers, is called a ‘Soft In-Water Whale Encounter’ (SIE).

 Soft In-Water Whale Encounters

-SIEs are like meditating – peace and quiet and calm makes it far more likely to work!
+SIEs are like meditating – a peaceful, quiet and calm approach makes the encounter far more likely to be successful!

 How SIEs work in reality start 1000-1500 feet in the air, way above your boat, the ocean and the whales.
 Our spotter plane’s pilot will locate humpback whales at rest, or moving lazily through the ocean, for our Skipper to approach and attempt to drop our swimmers onto.